edgar9404/holberton-system_engineering-devops/README.md

-Repository containing a script that displays the current patch being worked on
+This repository containing a folder with a script that displays the current working directory.